cchurch/api-docs/source/includes/_api_poll.md

 ## Overview
 <!--===================================================================-->

-The poll service provides a mechanism for an application to receive notifications of events or spans from Eagle Eye Networks.
+The Poll service provides a mechanism for an application to receive notifications of events or spans from Eagle Eye Networks.
 These entities are grouped by resource

 Resources: